 Resource: Download the official Armani statement on fur.

 After the British luxury brand was roasted for burning millions of dollars of their products in order to keep their high-end market value, Burberry responded that it would not only get rid of this practice but also go fur-free in 2018.
 Their CEO Marco Gobetti said that modern luxury doesn’t take into account environmental responsibility and customers care about their environment.
 He claimed that the remaining stock of fur goods will be sold and the new collections will all be made out of animal-free materials.

-The American luxury fashion firm has made the announcement of going fur-free in 2018 following the pressure from animal rights activists and a change in customers’ behavior.
+The American luxury fashion firm made the announcement of going fur-free in 2018 following pressure from animal rights activists and a change in customers’ behavior.
 Many PETA supporters protested on the streets in NY and San Francisco Fashion weeks, holding banners with the likes of “Kors kills animals” or “Michael Kors the designer of death” or “Animal Fur is not Fashion”.

-It was not really an initiative from the brand owner, but now they are working with new techniques to replicate similar quality with animal-free materials for their lines and Jimmy Choo line.
+It was not really an initiative from the brand owner, but now they are working with new techniques to replicate similar quality with animal-free materials for their lines and the Jimmy Choo line.

 On the website of the famous luxury fashion brand, they clearly state that their commitment was to never use real fur since its launch in 2001.
 They have instead created and developed cruelty-free products that look and feel exactly like the real thing.
-Right now, their focus is shifted to ensure that the materials they use are environmentally friendly like recycled or plant-based materials.
+Right now, their focus is shifted to ensuring that the materials they use are environmentally friendly like recycled or plant-based materials.